 The important thing is to make sure that you have an umbrella that will do that.
 Not all of them are strong enough or thick enough to keep out the rays of the sun even if they do seem to block them.
 You want something that’s really going to keep you and your family protected in the event of strong sunlight.

 Of course, you don’t want the entire decision on which umbrella you get to hinge on the price but it’s something you need to consider.

 You want an umbrella that’s going to give you everything that you need without also breaking the bank.
 That means making sure you look at different prices for different umbrellas and weigh out the pros and cons.
 There are umbrellas in every price range and you won’t have a problem finding one that fits your budget.

 We went through several products on the market and found the ones that fit the general requests the best.
 Below you can see our opinion and the opinion of thousands of users as well.

 Specific features: Made with polyester & steel, storage sleeve to carry, automatic button open/close

 Best use: Lightweight, short trips, cooler temperatures

 The low price on this umbrella is definitely a great selling point.
 Yet, it’s not the only reason to choose the Lewis N. Clark Automatic Travel Umbrella.
 Coming in at around $10, this umbrella offers five different colors and has an easy to use button for opening and closing in a snap.

 It’s made with steel and polyester so it’s sturdy enough for anything you need and it’s going to keep the rain off of you.
-Because it’s 37” around it’s also large enough to protect one person from most of the rain that you’ll experience even on a windy day.
+Because it’s 37 inches around, it’s also large enough to protect one person from most of the rain that you’ll experience even on a windy day.